-A set of supporting modules is used to produce the needed calculation data from primary market data:
+A set of supporting modules is used to produce calculation data from primary market data:

-The data flow shown ensures the calculation and simulation of various risks, as well as the preparation of primary data, coming from the evaluation environment outside the system:
+Data flow ensures the calculation and simulation of various risks, as well as the preparation of primary data, that comes from evaluation environments outside the system:

 |№||Module List||Models and Functionality|

-The current coverage of Solvency II functionality is shown in the figure below.
-The coverage includes market risk, default risk, life underwriting risk and the calculation of BSCR (Basic Solvency Capital Requirements) and BCR (Basic Solvency Capital Requirements). Тhe calculated Basic Solvency Capital Requirement (BSCR) is adjusted for loss absorbency, using Equivalent Scenario or Modular Approach for each risk category.
+The current Solvency II Module includes Market, Default, and Life Underwriting Risk as well as the calculation of BSCR (Basic Solvency Capital Requirements) as well as BCR (Basic Solvency Capital Requirements). Тhe calculated BSCR is adjusted for loss absorbency, using the equivalent scenario or the modular approach for each risk category.
 Solvency Capital for Operational Risk is considered in the calculation of Overall Solvency Capital Requirement (SCR) and Minimum Solvency Capital Requirement (MCR).

-Advanced Measurement Approach (AMA) for operational risk is calculated via the Monte Carlo Simulation, using the Copula approach on non-normal distributions.
-Simulation distributions for severity and frequency for every loss event type are adjusted, based on the economic capital.
-This capital is calculated either according to those loss event types or to historical loss data base that accumulates internal or external loss data for the past 5 years.
+It is calculated via the Monte Carlo Simulation, using the Copula approach on non-normal distributions.
+Simulation distributions for severity and frequency event type are adjusted for every loss, based on the economic capital.
+This capital is calculated either according to those loss event types or according to a historical loss database that accumulates internal or external loss data for the previous 5 years.

 The Risk Management Module inherits the features of Risk Framework Interfaces and Connectors and Risk Engine Interfaces and Connectors.